ericwuchn/gamedevportfolio/README.md

 **Slime Universe**
 - Unity / C#
 - A multiplayer top-down shooter utilizing UNET
-- A school project made in a 6 people team, I'm the programmer of the enemies
+- A school project made by a 6 people team, I'm the programmer of the enemies
 - Programmed the behaviors of 4 types of slimes<br><br>
 ![IMAGE ALT TEXT HERE](screenshots/slimeuniverse3.png)<br><br>
   - normal slime (has a dash action)